Athanax/fullscreen/README.md

 # fullscreen

 # Introduction
 This is a flutter plugin that makes it easy to enable fullscreen in flutter application.
-The implements the three fullscreen modes of the android platform.
-The plugin works well in the android platform but isn't supported in IOS.
+The implements the three fullscreen modes of the android platform and those for iOS.

 # Summary
 Some content is best experienced fullscreen, like videos, games, image galleries, books, and slides in a presentation.
 This page shows how you can engage users more deeply with content in fullscreen and protect users from exiting the app accidentally.